fahuamancaja/TandemTrivia/README.md

 ## Project Status
  Complete for version 1.
 Needs work on reiterating instead of statically creating data within tabs in Angular.
+ Need to add loading screen to provide user an indication of data loading.

 ## License
  [MIT](https://choosealicense.com/licenses/mit/)